-We expect to provide funding to BHC to conduct a second, investigator-initiated, randomized, double-blinded, placebocontrolled study of Long-COVID with IMC-2.
-We anticipate that patient enrollment for this study will begin in the second half of 2023 with results projected to be available in the second half of 2024.
-BHC is a non-profit, interdisciplinary Center of Excellence advancing the diagnosis and treatment of chronic fatigue disorders including myalgic encephalomyelitis/chronic fatigue syndrome ("ME/CFS"), FM, post-viral syndromes, and related comorbidities.
+In August 2023, we signed an unrestricted grant research agreement with BHC to conduct a second, investigator-initiated, randomized, double-blinded, placebo-controlled study of Long-COVID with IMC-2.
+Patient enrollment for this study is expected to begin in the fourth quarter of 2023 with results projected to be available in the second half of 2024.
+BHC is a non-profit, interdisciplinary Center of Excellence advancing the diagnosis and treatment of chronic fatigue disorders including myalgic encephalomyelitis/chronic fatigue syndrome, FM, post-viral syndromes, and related comorbidities.